-The former Juventus and AC Milan player would score regularly on Europe’s biggest stage, scoring 46 Champions League goals including 20 in his first 28 appearances in the competition.
+The former Juventus and AC Milan player was a regular goalscorer on Europe’s biggest stage, scoring 46 Champions League goals including 20 in his first 28 appearances in the competition.

-His first 17 would come in Juventus colours before swapping Turin for Milan, where he would twice win the trophy under Carlo Ancelotti, scoring twice in the 2007 final victory over Liverpool in Athens.
+His first 17 came in the colours of Juventus before swapping Turin for Milan, where he formed part of a side that twice won the trophy under Carlo Ancelotti, the forward proving the match-winner with two goals in the 2007 final victory over Liverpool in Athens.

 Ruud van Nistelrooy – 27 games

-Pre-Messi and Ronaldo era, the name of Ruud van Nistelrooy would often be seen leading the way in the list of Champions League top scorers.
+Before the dominant era of Lionel Messi and Cristiano Ronaldo, the name of Ruud van Nistelrooy was often seen leading the way in the list of the Champions League’s top scorers.

-Despite never lifting the trophy during spells at PSV, Manchester United and Real Madrid, Van Nistelrooy would finish as the competition’s leading scorer on three occasions during a career that saw him plunder 56 Champions League goals in just 73 appearances.
+Despite never lifting the trophy during spells at PSV Eindhoven, Manchester United and Real Madrid, Van Nistelrooy finished as the competition’s leading scorer on three occasions during a career that saw him plunder 56 Champions League goals in just 73 appearances.

-A ruthless finisher, Van Nistelrooy would take just 27 appearances to reach the 20 goal landmark.
-Modern football may have moved away from the genuine penalty box poacher, though the Dutchman was one of the very finest to have perfected the trade.
+A ruthless finisher, Van Nistelrooy took just 27 appearances to reach the 20-goal landmark.
+Modern football may have now moved away from the genuine penalty box poacher, though the Dutchman was one of the very finest to have perfected the trade.

 Alessandro Del Piero – 26 games

-Juventus’ all-time record goalscorer would emerge as a preciously talented teenager, before playing a key role as the Italian giants reached three successive Champions League finals between 1996 and 1998, winning the first with victory over Ajax on penalties in Rome.
+Juventus’ all-time record goalscorer emerged as a precociously-talented teenager during the nineties, before playing a key role as the Italian giants reached three successive Champions League finals between 1996 and 1998, winning the first with victory over Ajax on penalties in Rome.

-Del Piero would score six times during that memorable run to the ultimate success, part of a prolific run of form that saw him reach 20 Champions League goals in just 26 appearances.
+Del Piero scored six times during that memorable run to the ultimate success – remarkably the last time Juventus lifted the trophy – and starred during a successful period in continental competition for the Bianconeri, reaching 20 Champions League goals in just 26 appearances.

 Harry Kane – 24 games

-The North London side have become Champions League regulars in recent seasons and Kane has been at the forefront of their success, firing home 20 goals in just 24 appearances including five during the club’s run to the final last season.
+The north London side have become Champions League regulars in recent seasons and Kane has been at the forefront of their success, enjoying a prolific record including scoring five times as Spurs reached the 2019 final.